JAVI-CC/laravel-api-crud-template/README.md

 $ cd Laravel-API-CRUD-Template
 $ cp .env.example .env
 $ docker-compose up -d
-$ docker-compose exec --user=root app chmod -R 777 /var/www/
-$ docker-compose exec app composer install
-$ docker-compose exec app php artisan key:generate
-$ docker-compose exec app php artisan migrate --seed
-$ docker-compose exec app php artisan test</code>
+$ docker-compose exec app ./docker-compose-config/run.sh</code>
 </pre>

 <span>Once you have the containers deployed, you can access the API at </span> <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>